cad324/Cornell-Thrift-Project/documents/design-journey.md

 __Scenario 1:__

 Abby is a freshman at Cornell who is passionate about sustainability.
 A friend tells her she should check out Cornell Thrift and she decides to go on the club's website.
 She learns about the Thrift Exchange Closets that the club runs, but is disappointed to see that there are no closets on North Campus, where Abby lives.
-Abby wants to ask the club if they have any plans to put on closet somewhere on North Campus.
+Abby wants to ask the club if they have any plans to put a closet somewhere on North Campus.

 __Task 1:__ Abby wants to ask the club if they plan to add a Thrift Exchange Closet on North Campus.